Get involved in the RMA’s student work

 There are lots of ways students can get involved in the RMA:

 Becoming a member of the RMA is a great way to keep in touch with what’s hot in British musicology.
+Benefits include discounts on registration fees for RMA events, discounts on books from many academic publishers, funding opportunities, monthly bulletins, and online and print copies of the Journal of the Royal Musical Association and the Research Chronicle.

 Apply for financial support and administrative guidance to help organise a study day on any music-related topic.